-Work is a central theme in not only my life, but everybody’s.
-We quickly spend half of our week working.
-Work not only helps us to financially support our lives.
-Work can also provide us meaning and fulfillment.
-Therefore, the significance of work goes beyond the reward of a paycheck, and how we would like to fill in those working hours is personal to everyone.
-So if we keep on pushing, it can also serve our souls and spirits.
+Work is a central theme in not only my life, but that of many – we quickly spend half of our week working.
+The significance of work goes beyond the reward of a paycheck.
+Although work enables us to financially support our lives, it can also provide us meaning and fulfillment.
+How we like the way we spend our working hours is personal, and if we are proactive about what enlightens us, work can also serve our souls and spirits.
 Read on for 10 of my favorite quotes about work and loving your job.

 Finding some pride

 Nobody likes the feeling of not receiving appreciation from your boss, or the idea that you could easily be replaced by someone else.
 Since we all start at the bottom of the social ladder, I think a lot of people have more or less experienced this at some point in their working lives.
 While we may agree that the most repetitive and simple tasks “are just needed to be done,” no one likes to be dealt with in a demeaning way.